uhu-11/Neude/README.md

 ##### RQ2: Coverage Improvement

 1. **code coverage**: The experiment saves code coverage reports for each iteration, including line coverage and branch coverage information, saved in the path `pylot/covreport`.
-If you need to view detailed statistics on missing_branches and covered_branches for branch coverage, you can use:
+If you need to view detailed statistics on missing_branches, partial_branches and covered_branches for branch coverage, you can use:

    ```
    python tmp/calculate_branch_coverage.py